Abhaykrb/30DayMapChallenge/README.md

 **4. 3D Map**

-In this theme I had prepared a 3D interactive map of Butwal
+In this theme I had prepared a 3D interactive map of Butwal; can be viewed [here](http://keshavrajbhusal.com.np/maps/)

 *Data:*
 1. Satellite imagery: Sentinel 2020